 The iX1600 was a clear winner in our speed testing, processing an impressive 67 pages per minute.
 The next closest model was only able to tackle a third of that in the same amount of time.

-The iX1600's touchscreen is an impressive 4.3-inch liquid crystal display and is easily one of the most intuitive interfaces we've interacted with.
+The iX1600's touchscreen is an impressive 4.3-inch liquid crystal display and is easily one of the most intuitive interfaces we've used.
 The user-friendly interface makes it easy to sort through its many features, allows users to create custom shortcuts to their favorite features, and even allows users to color-code shortcuts.